-The diesel, fuel, and propane costs are expecting an overall decrease from the prior year budget of \$1,133,054 to \$1,046,929 in the current budget and is projected to remain relatively flat in future years.
-The majority of this decrease is due to a three main factors.
-First, historical fuel expenditures were carefully reviewed by Administration and found that the prior year figure was slightly high.
+The diesel, fuel, and propane costs are expecting an overall increase from the prior year budget of \$1,046,929 to \$1,136,155 in the current budget with fluctuations in subsequent years.
+The majority of this increase is due to a couple of main factors.
+First, historical fuel expenditures were carefully reviewed by Administration.
 Second, estimates were made about the level of fuel consumption necessary to provide County services like road maintenance and bylaw enforcement.
 Third, market price projections were used that resulted in a revised estimate of per litre costs.